 Sandbox mode is changed to permit better control over how the server handles client connections for accounts with expired passwords, and to permit clients to signal whether they are capable of handling expired passwords:

-system variable is added, which controls how the server treats
+disconnect_on_expired_passwordsystem variable is added, which controls how the server treats expired-password accounts.

 Two flags are added to the C API client library:

-error is added.
-The server returns this error when it
+ER_MUST_CHANGE_PASSWORD_LOGINerror is added.
+The server returns this error when it disconnects a client.

 Concurrent with these changes to sandbox mode in MySQL Server and the C API client library, work begins to modify Connectors for conformance to the changes.